ihitrec/Sudoku/README.md

 Since the screen is smaller on mobile, there is a numpad on the website.
 Having a mobile keyboard pop up every time a field is selected would not be an enjoyable experience.
 Therefore, the keyboard is disabled on screens with the width smaller than 1000.

+### Encountered issues

+I assumed that the number that the user entered was correct if it does not match any in the same column, row or square.
+It turned out to be more complicated than that since the grid has a unique solution.
+The row, column and square checks can still be used to indicate what the user did wrong.
+Therfore, it did not cause a setback but it made me rethink the validation proccess.
+The entered number is now checked by what it should be in the solution.

 ### Bugs

 - A disableMobile() function used to disable mobile keyboards was making the keyboard occasionally pop up and disappear.
 A timeout function was added to enable the input again after 100 milliseconds which fixed the issue.